-Steven Moffat Addresses Doctor Who Casting Backlash By Saying It Doesn’t Exist
+Steven Moffat Addresses Doctor Who Casting Backlash by Saying It Doesn’t Exist

-Today’s Doctor Who panel at San Diego Comic-Con was an hour-long love-in.
-Fans got the chance to say goodbye to parting members of the show — chief among them the Doctor himself, Peter Capaldi, and head writer, Steven Moffat — while everyone on stage graciously thanked one another for creating what sounds like a wonderful on-set experience during the run of the Twelfth Doctor.
-Inevitably, conversation also turned towards the next Time Lord on deck, Jodi Whittaker, at which time Capaldi offered a certain and heartfelt endorsement of his successor.
-“I just wanted to say that I think Jodi is going to be amazing,” said Capaldi.
+Today’s Doctor Who panel at San Diego Comic-Con was an hourlong love-in.
+Fans got the chance to say good-bye to parting members of the show — chief among them the Doctor himself, Peter Capaldi, and head writer, Steven Moffat — while everyone onstage graciously thanked one another for creating what sounds like a wonderful on-set experience during the run of the 12th Doctor.
+Inevitably, conversation also turned toward the next Time Lord on deck, Jodie Whittaker, at which time Capaldi offered a certain and heartfelt endorsement of his successor.
+“I just wanted to say that I think Jodie is going to be amazing,” said Capaldi.
 “She’s so full of excitement and so full of passion about the show.
 She really, really loves the show, and she’s a brilliant actress.
 So it’s really great knowing it’s in the hands of someone who cares for it so deeply, and is going to do really, really exciting things with it.
 She’s a great choice.”

-Capaldi’s remarks seemed to implicitly touch on the pushback that Whittaker’s casting has generated in some misogynistic corners of the internet.
+Capaldi’s remarks seemed implicitly to touch on the pushback that Whittaker’s casting has generated in some misogynistic corners of the internet.
 The BBC even issued a statement standing behind her casting to let the trolls know the network doesn’t care what they think.
-So with the topic teed up in Hall H, Moffat wanted to take his own turn addressing the casting controversy.
+With the topic teed up in Hall H, Moffat wanted to take his own turn addressing the casting controversy.
 Curiously, his main axe to grind was that there is no controversy whatsoever to comment on.

 Comments